 - Ahrefs – This software focuses on backlinks and link profiles, but also has some great goodness on keyword data.

 - KW Finder – This tool is used at the end of my process and it provides data on individual keyword phrases, who is on page one of Google, and what their page’s profile is for said keyword.
 This helps in understanding not just who is ranking, but why.
 Once you know the who and why, you can figure out if you can beat them!

 So let’s do a quick recap of competitor reviews and when and where you should use them.

 When should I use these reviews?

 I perform competitor reviews in the seed list building phase of keyword research.
-If you’ve take my To the Top SEO course, then you saw the lesson topic I had that gave an overview of this process within the lesson on Keyword Research and Selection.
+If you’ve take my course to learn SEO, then you saw the lesson topic I had that gave an overview of this process within the lesson on Keyword Research and Selection.
 This is where I spend the majority of my time on this task and using these tools.